Forever Edinburgh launches Edinburgh’s ultimate menu, celebrating the city’s cafe culture

 Cafe culture is a booming sector of Edinburgh’s hospitality industry and ‘Bakers and Baristas’ highlights the city’s diverse and flourishing food scene while supporting local independent businesses.

-To learn more about Meet Edinburgh’s Makers – Bakers & Baristas and download the Ultimate Edinburgh Menu to embark on a delicious journey, visit https://edinburgh.org/meet-edinburghs-makers/bakers-and-baristas/
+To learn more about Meet Edinburgh’s Makers – Bakers & Baristas and download the Ultimate Edinburgh Menu to embark on a delicious journey, visit edinburgh.org/meetedinburghsmakers